-The ALANA Experience is a 3.5-day program that brings first-year ALANA students to campus one week early to meet other incoming and upperclass ALANA students, get acclimated to life at the university, and build tools for academic and personal success.
+The ALANA Experience is a 4.5-day program that takes place from Sunday, August 24th through Thursday, August 28th.
+The program brings first-year ALANA students to campus one week early to meet other incoming and upperclass ALANA students, get acclimated to life at the university, and build tools for academic and personal success.
 The program is free, but registration is required.

 During the ALANA Experience, you will: